EvanHerman/timeline-express/readme.txt

 = How can I translate this plugin? =
 The text-domain for all gettext functions is `timeline-express`.

-If you enjoy this plugin and want to contribute, I'm always looking for people to help translate the plugin into any of the following languages:
+If you enjoy this plugin and want to contribute, we are always looking for people to help translate the plugin into their native language.
+Anyone who translates this plugin to 100% completion, will receive a single site license for Timeline Express, valid for 1 full calendar year.

-* Arabic
-* English
-* Greek
-* Hebrew
-* Hindi
-* Hong Kong
-* Japanese
-* Korean
-* Persian
-* Portuguese (European)
-* Romanian
-* Russian
-* Spanish
-* Swedish
-* Taiwanese
-* Tamil
-* Urdu
-* Vietnamese
-* Welsh

-Read the Codex article "[GlotPress]"(https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/) for more information.
+If you need help getting started, read through Codex article "[GlotPress]"(https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/) for more information.

 == Other Notes ==

 Have an idea for a future release feature?
-I love hearing about new ideas!
-You can get in contact with us through the contact form on our website, <a href="https://www.wp-timelineexpress.com/" target="_blank">WP Timeline Express</a>.
+We love hearing about new ideas!
+You can get in contact with us through the contact form on our website, <a href="https://www.wp-timelineexpress.com/contact/" target="_blank">WP Timeline Express</a>.

 <hr />